Rorofy/Area/README.md

 One place where you can automate your internet life.

-To launch this project, you will need docker and docker-componse present on your pc.
+To launch this project, you will need docker and docker-compose present on your pc.

 You can simply launch a docker-compose up --build at the root of the repository.